glennga/aconitum/README.md

 })
 ```

-2. Create the database, collections, and index required for this experiment.
+2. Create the database and collections required for this experiment.

 ```javascript
 use aconitum